 I am sharing what has worked for me and do not claim to give medical advice.
 I know from experience that kidney stones are painful but this cleanse has worked for me!

 That being said, you are responsible for your health so, if you are concerned and especially if you have fever or chills, please see a doctor.

 First thing each morning, squeeze the juice of one whole lemon into a pint of warm water and drink it right down.
 DO NOT ADD SUGAR!

 This is important because the drink goes straight to the kidneys and starts its purifying and healing process.

 Do not eat anything after 6 pm.

-At 6 pm, take 1 Tbsp Epsom salt with a full glass of water.
-Mix the Epsom salt in the water – it takes a bit of stirring.
+At 6 pm, take 1 tablespoon Epsom salt with a full glass of water.
+Mix the Epsom salt in the water - it takes a bit of stirring.
 I take a big breath and down it quickly!

 At 10 pm - mix and drink quickly, 4 oz. olive oil and 4 oz. lemon juice.